grammy-jiang/scrapy-pipeline-mongodb/README.rst

 NOTE
 ====

-Please note: the drivers may have different api for the same operation, this pipeline adopted txmongo as the async driver for MongoDB, so please read the relative documents to make sure the customized functions can run fluently in this pipeline.
+The drivers may have different api for the same operation, this pipeline adopts txmongo as the async driver for MongoDB, please read the relative documents to make sure the customized functions can run fluently in this pipeline.

 TODO
 ====